lowranceworks/Docker-K8s-Complete-Guide/section/9/readme.md

 - container_name \
 the container name is defined for each container in docker-compose.yml \
-this change was applied because '9_' (the directory name) was appended to the beginning of the name and '_1' was appended to end of the name of each container (e.g. 9_api_01) \
+this change was applied because '9_' (the directory name) was appended to the beginning of the name and '_1' was appended to end of the name of each container (e.g. 9_api_01)

 - depends_on \
-nginx and api should be created and started after redis and postgres
+nginx and api should be created and started after redis and postgres \
+if nginx or api try to reach redis and or postgres before they're built and running, errors will occur